OpenMDAO/dymos/joss/paper.md

 Another use case for nonlinear solvers is to enable the inclusion of implicit nonlinear analyses inside the ODE itself.
 The implicit analysis could arise due to the need for some high fidelity physics model (e.g. a vortex lattice method for aerodynamic performance prediction) or from the formulation of a differential inclusion approach.
-Again, in these cases the nonlinear solver would normally present numerical and computational challenges for an optimizer but the use of analytic derivatives mitigates this issue.
+Again, in these cases the nonlinear solver would normally present numerical and computational challenges for an optimizer, but the use of analytic derivatives mitigates this issue.

 ## Selected applications of dymos